 Exchange revenues arise and are recognized when a federal government entity provides goods and services to the public or to another federal government entity for a price.
-Exchange revenue, which primarily consists of premium assessments, and guarantee fee income, is used to recover the losses of the credit union system.
+Exchange revenue, which primarily consists of credit union application and exam fees; guarantee fee income; and premium assessments, is used to recover the losses of the credit union system.